Let’s face it… divorce hurts! It hurts you. It hurts the innocent victims. And I believe it hurts God too!

 Remember, we are all unique so we’ll all heal differently in varying time frames.
 Just keep reminding yourself that in one year from now… things WILL be better.

 Do not put pressure on yourself to get through this period, or anything else, in the same amount of time as anyone else.
-I too have heard some pretty nasty people say, “You just need to get over this like I did!”
+I too have heard some pretty nasty people say, “You just need to get over this as I did!”

 But we humans do not work that way.
 Give yourself lots of patience and grace… while you deal with all of the circumstances that you need to deal with.
 It takes you just as much time as it needs to take YOU.
 Period.